modiimedia/arri/languages/go/go-server/README.md

 type GreetingParams struct { Name string }
 type GreetingResponse struct { Message string }

-// RPCs take 2 inputs and have two outputs
+// RPCs take two inputs and have two outputs
+//
+// Inputs:
 // The first input will be registered as the RPC params.
+This is what clients will send to the server.
-// The second input will be whatever type you have defined to be the AppContext
+// The second input will be whatever type you have defined to be the Event type.
+In this case it's "MyCustomEvent"
+//
+// Outputs:
 // The first output will be the OK response sent back to the client
-// The second output will be the Error response sent back to the client func SayHello(params GreetingParams, context AppContext) (GreetingResponse, arri.RpcError) {
+// The second output will be the Error response sent back to the client func SayHello(params GreetingParams, event MyCustomEvent) (GreetingResponse, arri.RpcError) {
     return GreetingResponse{ Message: "Hello " + params.name }, nil
 }

-func SayGoodbye(params GreetingParams, context AppContext) (GreetingResponse, arri.RpcError) {
+func SayGoodbye(params GreetingParams, event MyCustomEvent) (GreetingResponse, arri.RpcError) {
     return GreetingResponse{ Message: "Goodbye " + params.name }, nil
 }
 ```